 We also buy travel toys as Christmas gifts: small board games, art projects, and books can be fun gifts to open while driving or flying, and serve a practical purpose, too.
 Older kids may be able to appreciate the gift of experiences instead of physical toys.
 This year, we’ll be presenting our school-aged kids with gift certificates for a paintball session, which they can enjoy after the holidays during their break.
 Consider a family membership to the zoo or children’s museum.
 The gift certificates takes up no room, yet are substantial presents they’ll enjoy receiving.

 4. Consider a home rental, even if visiting relatives.

 Or perhaps that should read especially if visiting relatives.
 You may be traveling to spend time with loved ones, but if you have small children, not having your own space can be challenging.
 Renting a vacation home in the same town or city as your relatives affords you your own kitchen and multiple bathrooms, and week-long rentals can be a better deal than multi-night hotel room stays.
 Kids and adults have their own rooms, and bedtimes and naptimes can be observed.
 We use HomeAway for the best selection world-wide.

 5. Rent as much equipment as possible at your destination.

-Many baby and toddler gear rental companies now exist in major cities and tourist destinations, saving families the need to lug strollers, port-a-cribs, and high chairs to their resort or hotel.
-Our favorites include Jet Set Babies and Baby’s Away.
+Many baby and toddler gear rental companies now exist in major cities and tourist destinations, saving families the need to lug strollers and high chairs to their resort or hotel.
 Now that our kids are older, we still rely on delivery service for supplies like groceries.
 We place our order online before leaving home, and enjoy having our groceries waiting for us when we arrive.
 Many stores now deliver to local hotels, saving families that harried trip to stock up on food when all they want to do is jump in the pool or get some rest.

 Will you be traveling this holiday season?
 What are your best holiday travel tips?